RNA-binding protein

 RNA-binding proteins (often abbreviated as RBPs) are proteins that bind to the double or single stranded RNA in cells and participate in forming ribonucleoprotein complexes.

 RBPs contain various structural motifs, such as RNA recognition motif (RRM), dsRNA binding domain, zinc finger and others.

 They are cytoplasmic and nuclear proteins.
 However, since most mature RNA is exported from the nucleus relatively quickly, most RBPs in the nucleus exist as complexes of protein and pre-mRNA called heterogeneous ribonucleoprotein particles (hnRNPs).

 RBPs have crucial roles in various cellular processes such as: cellular function, transport and localization.
 They especially play a major role in post-transcriptional control of RNAs, such as: splicing, polyadenylation, mRNA stabilization, mRNA localization and translation.
 Eukaryotic cells express diverse RBPs with unique RNA-binding activity and protein–protein interaction.
 According to the Eukaryotic RBP Database (EuRBPDB), there are 2961 genes encoding RBPs in humans.
 During evolution, the diversity of RBPs greatly increased with the increase in the number of introns.
 Diversity enabled eukaryotic cells to utilize RNA exons in various arrangements, giving rise to a unique RNP (ribonucleoprotein) for each RNA.
-Although RBPs have a crucial role in post-transcriptional regulation in gene expression, relatively few RBPs have been studied systematically.It has now become clear that RNA–RBP interactions play important roles in many biological processes among organisms.
+Although RBPs have a crucial role in post-transcriptional regulation in gene expression, relatively few RBPs have been studied systematically.
+It has now become clear that RNA–RBP interactions play important roles in many biological processes among organisms.

 Structure

 Many RBPs have modular structures and are composed of multiple repeats of just a few specific basic domains that often have limited sequences.
-These sequences are then arranged in varying combinations to fulfill the need for diversity.
+Different RBPs contain these sequences arranged in varying combinations.
 A specific protein's recognition of a specific RNA has evolved through the rearrangement of these few basic domains.
 Each basic domain recognizes RNA, but many of these proteins require multiple copies of one of the many common domains to function.

 Diversity

 As nuclear RNA emerges from RNA polymerase, RNA transcripts are immediately covered with RNA-binding proteins that regulate every aspect of RNA metabolism and function including RNA biogenesis, maturation, transport, cellular localization and stability.
 All RBPs bind RNA, however they do so with different RNA-sequence specificities and affinities, which allows the RBPs to be as diverse as their targets and functions.
 These targets include mRNA, which codes for proteins, as well as a number of functional non-coding RNAs.
 NcRNAs almost always function as ribonucleoprotein complexes and not as naked RNAs.
-These non-coding RNAs include microRNAs, small interfering RNAs (siRNA), as well as splicesomal small nuclear RNAs (snRNA).
+These non-coding RNAs include microRNAs, small interfering RNAs (siRNA), as well as spliceosomal small nuclear RNAs (snRNA).